SparebankenVest/azure-key-vault-to-kubernetes/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Note: Make sure to check out known issue (https://github.com/sparebankenvest/azure-key-vault-to-kubernetes#known-issues) before submitting**
+**Note: Make sure to check out known issues (https://github.com/sparebankenvest/azure-key-vault-to-kubernetes#known-issues) before submitting**

 **Describe the bug**
 A clear and concise description of what the bug is.